Obituaries for the week of November 8, 2017

 Mr. Simpson is survived by sons, Michael John (Brittany) Simpson, III of Gulf Breeze and Jose Luis (Cecy) Simpson Montellano of Aguascalientes City, Mexico; daughters, Susan Magdalena (Juan) Simpson of Wharton, N. J., Susan Elizabeth (Omar) Simpson of Aguascalientes City, Mexico; Susan Brenda Simpson of Jacksonville, Fla., Sheila SBAR Simpson of Gulf Breeze and ten grandchildren, Marco, Anthony, Susan and Christopher Sanchez, Gabriel Emilio and Ana Paola Delgado Simpson, Kai Michael and Beau Asa Simpson, Francisco Lazaro Arias and Lola-Ruth Graham.

-Funeral services will be held Saturday, November 4, 2017 at noon from Johnson-Quimby Funeral Home Chapel with Father Gordon Milsted officiating.
+Funeral services were held Saturday, November 4, 2017 at noon from Johnson-Quimby Funeral Home Chapel with Father Gordon Milsted officiating.
 Inurnment will follow at a later date in Oak Hill Cemetery.

-The family will receive friends Saturday, November 4, 2017 from 11 a.m. until service time at noon from Johnson-Quimby Funeral Home.
+The family received friends Saturday, November 4, 2017 from 11 a.m. until service time at noon from Johnson-Quimby Funeral Home.

 Johnson-Quimby Funeral Home INC in charge of all arrangements.